thiagokalid/ml-ultrasonic-flaw-detection-ecndt2026/REPRODUCING.md

 or downloading a zip archive from the provided DOI in the `README.md`.

-All source code used to generate the results and figures in the paper are in the `scripts` folder.
-There you can find the `.py` scripts that perform the calculations and generate the figures and results presented in the paper.
+All source code used to generate the results and figures in the paper is in the `scripts` folder.
+There, you can find the `.py` scripts that perform the calculations and generate the figures and results presented in the paper.

 All the generated figures are stored in `figures` folder in `.pdf` or `.png` format.